LiteLDev/LeviOptimize/README.md

 - **`optMovingBlock`**: Improves FPS and TPS by optimizing block entities' processing during piston movements.
 - **`fixChunkLeak`**: Addresses the issue of chunks remaining loaded after players leave.
 - **`optSeenPercent`**: Caches "SeenPercent" values to improve TPS, with a note of caution regarding potential hash collisions.
-- **`optPacketSender`**: Optimizes the packet sending process to improve server performance.
-  >Some mods rely on this feature to achieve multi-threaded sending packets, it is best to keep it enabled.
 - **`optPushEntity`**: Improves server performance by reducing TPS drops from entity cramming with two key options:

-  - `disableVec0Push`: Stops entities from being squeezed when their collision vector is zero, enhancing performance without altering gameplay significantly.

-  - `maxPushTimes`: Sets a limit on the number of times entities can be pushed per tick, with `-1` indicating this limit is disabled by default.
-Adjust carefully to avoid negatively impacting gameplay.

-  - `unlimitedPlayerPush`: No longer limit the pushes related to players, and it is only effect when the `maxPushTimes` is enabled.

 ## Contributing